 Washing Your Hands

 Washing your hands is second only to the flu shot when it comes to keeping yourself healthy.
-Wash your hands thoroughly before and after meals, after you use the bathroom, and frequently throughout the day, especially if you’re in contact with other potentially-sick people, and you’ll limit your risk of catching the flu.
-Not sure you’re scrubbing successfully?
-This Is the Safest Way to Wash Your Hands and will keep those flu germs at bay.
+Wash your hands thoroughly before and after meals, after you use the bathroom, and frequently throughout the day, especially if you're in contact with other potentially-sick people, and you'll limit your risk of catching the flu.
+Not sure you're scrubbing successfully?
+And for more genius ways to stay healthy, see these 33 Simple Health Tweaks That Will Add Years to Your Life.

 Loading Up on Zinc